 Keep scrolling to see the best salicylic acid peels on the market for glowing, smooth skin.

-Over 2000 positive reviews on PaulasChoice.com confirm the pore-clearing power of this leave-on treatment.
+Thousands of positive reviews confirm the pore-clearing power of this leave-on treatment.
 Mega fans mainly love that the salicylic acid works to boost cell regeneration and minimize blemishes and wrinkles, while green tea works to soothe inflammation and provide a protective layer against free radicals.
-One user writes, "I can even leave the house without any foundation and feel confident.
-I used to get horrible hormonal breakouts and this product has helped reduce them as well as the oiliness I used to get.
-It's a life saver."

 This potent berry-colored solution—which has been all over social media pretty much since its initial launch—can be left on for up to 10 minutes before rinsing off.
 It behaves like a professional peel, leaving you with glowing, radiant skin in just one use.
-The alpha hydroxy acids work to brighten dark spots and fade acne scars, while the beta hydroxy acids (aka salicylic acid) work to clear out pores.
-The hydrating ingredients, like hyaluronic acid and vitamin B5 in the formula are always a welcome bonus.
+The alpha-hydroxy acids work to minimize dark spots and fade acne scars, while the beta hydroxy acids (AKA salicylic acid) work to clear out pores.
+The hydrating ingredients, like hyaluronic acid and vitamin B5 in the formula, are always a welcome bonus.
 And for this price, you'll want to buy a few of them.

-A triple threat of salicylic acid, glycolic acid, and lactic acid, this treatment from Hungarian skincare brand Omorovicza helps reverse hyperpigmentation from sun damage, pollution, and acne for a clearer, brighter complexion.
-Intended to be used after cleansing but before moisturizer, this treatment can give nearly-instant results—like you woke up with a brand-new face.
+A triple threat of salicylic acid, glycolic acid, and lactic acid, this treatment from Hungarian skincare brand Omorovicza promises to reverse hyperpigmentation from sun damage, pollution, and acne for a clearer complexion.
+Intended to be used after cleansing but before moisturizer, this treatment can give nearly instant results—like you woke up with a brand-new face.

 Former wellness editor Victoria Hoff is a big fan of this exfoliating "potion" from formerly ingestible-only beauty brand Moon Juice.
 Aside from glycolic, lactic, and salicylic acid, the hero ingredient here is reishi mushroom, which is used to protect the skin against stress-induced inflammation and helps give it the strength to be more resilient.

-If you're on-the-go but still need to have your skin looking and performing its best, Dr. Gross recreated his famous in-office peel for at-home use.
-A two-step process that can be done in less than five minutes, these pads come drenched in five of your favorite acids to improve skin's texture, combat dullness, and shrink pores.
-Step one exfoliates while step two neutralizes those exfoliating acids while also hydrating and smoothing skin.
+If you're on the go but still need to have your skin looking and performing its best, Dr. Gross recreated his famous in-office peel for at-home use.
+A two-step process that can be done in less than five minutes, these pads come drenched in five of your favorite acids meant to improve skin's texture, combat dullness, and shrink pores.
+Step one exfoliates, and step two neutralizes those exfoliating acids while also hydrating and smoothing skin.